datacarpentry/semester-biology/exercises/Functions-2-R.md

 ```
 get_mass_from_length_theropoda <- function(length){
   mass <- 0.73 * length ** 3.63
-  return (mass)
+  return(mass)
 }
 ```

+1. Add a comment to this function so that you know what it does.
-1. Use this function to print out the mass of a Spinosaurus that is 16 m long based on it's reassembled skeleton. *Spinosaurus is a predator that is bigger, and therefore, by definition, cooler, than that stupid Tyrannosaurus that everyone likes so much.*
+2. Use this function to print out the mass of a Spinosaurus that is 16 m long based on it's reassembled skeleton. *Spinosaurus is a predator that is bigger, and therefore, by definition, cooler, than that stupid Tyrannosaurus that everyone likes so much.*
-2. Create a new version of this function called `get_mass_from_length()` that estimates the mass of an organism in kg based on it's length in meters by taking length, a, and b as parameters.
+3. Create a new version of this function called `get_mass_from_length()` that estimates the mass of an organism in kg based on it's length in meters by taking length, a, and b as parameters.
 To be clear we want to pass the function all 3 values that it needs to estimate a mass as parameters.
 This makes it much easier